A therapeutic approach to creative writing – and tips to hone your craft

 We agree with Pierre that writing can be a salvation and that to reap the benefits it’s absolutely not necessary to publish.

-Here’s a sample of some of the writing tips from the latest blogs in the author spotlight series:
+Here’s a sample of some of the writing tips from our author spotlight series:

 Tips on writing emotional scenes from Gail Gilbride’s Under the African Sun